Life and Works

 If you come I will tell you...the only paths that exist for thinking: the one that is is and that it is not possible not to be is the way of persuasion.
 For it follows Truth.
 The other that it is not and that necessarily it is not to be, I tell you is pathless and filled with ignorance; for neither would you know the thing not being (for it is not possible) nor would you speak it.
 (Fr.
 2 Proclus in Tim I, 345, 18 Diehl).
 For the same thing exists for thinking and for being.
 (Fr.
 3)

 Thus, all that is is.
 Another way of putting this insight is that being implies being and never non-being.
 Some scholars [viii] distinguish between the predicative and existential being in Parmenides.
-Predicative being is that something exists a specific thing, quality or state while existential being is that it is present as an existing thing, whatever that is.
+Predicative being is that something exists as a specific thing, quality or state while existential being is that it is present as an existing thing, whatever and no matter what that is.
 Parmenides seems to have existed at a time when these two were not yet differentiated, and yet he is on the path himself towards making the distinction.
 He appears to be saying that the only topics one is able to talk about are the things that exist, as qualities states or as things.
 Yet, the qualities, states or things as individual entities are not their being; that they exist is their being and there is no ontological particularity that makes the being of something a particular kind of existing thing.
-One is able to think only of things that are, and the non-existent cannot be apprehended by the mind, and so Parmenides is concerned about knowledge, a point of contention among scholars.
+One is able to think only of things that are; the non-existent cannot be apprehended by the mind, and so Parmenides is concerned about knowledge, a point of contention among scholars.
 It does seem that Parmenides makes no distinction between the existence that one finds in a particular thing as opposed to that thing's mere existence; again that something is present is the being of existence or existential being; that something exists as a particular thing or a particular kind of thing or process is predicate being.
 Herein lies much interpretive disagreement over what Parmenides is expressing as his first principles: being.
 One must keep in mind that Parmenides is the first genuine metaphysician because he talks about first principle as a non-spatial and non-temporal foundation.
 And perhaps Parmenides meant the discussion to continue.
 He expressed his thought in a poem after all, and poetry is interpreted variously by its very nature.
 Additionally, one must consider both paths of his poem.
 The Way of Truth is an exposition of being, the Way of Seeming one of appearance and opposites.
 In time, science and philosophy give up on answering the question of what being is in favor of a categorization of particulars, [ix] but Parmenides seems to talk of both. [x]

 Parmenides' poem talks of being as if it is uniform to all particulars, and he concentrates on that aspect of mere existence that is uniform and vastly general rather than the particulars that are of it.
 Existence is and cannot not be: